joelpurra/uvcc/README.md

 Use `uvcc` to **fine-tune camera configuration**, such as brightness, contrast, saturation, gain, white balance temperature, zoom. **Export/import of JSON** makes it easy to reliably and repeatedly configure one or more cameras for various situations.

-- Get configuration directly from the webcam.
+- Get configuration directly from the camera.
-- Set configuration values directly on the webcam.
+- Set configuration values directly on the camera.
-- List available USB devices, including webcams.
+- List available USB devices, including cameras.
-- List available webcam controls.
+- List available camera controls.
 - Export configuration to JSON.
 - Import configuration from JSON.
 - Per-user or per-directory configuration files.